In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 Overall, AS/RS technology has various benefits including:

 - Lower labor costs.
-Since AS/RS systems take the manual labor out of picking and placing materials, there’s less need for human labor
+Since AS/RS systems take the manual labor out of picking and placing materials, there’s less need for human labor.

 - Improved picking accuracy.
-By eliminating error-prone manual picking processes, AS/RS systems greatly improve accuracy
+By eliminating error-prone manual picking processes, AS/RS systems greatly improve accuracy.

 - Maximized floor and vertical space.
 AS/RS systems offer high storage density.
-This is done by using compact storage, eliminating wasted aisle spaces, and taking advantage of vertical space
+This is done by using compact storage, eliminating wasted aisle spaces, and taking advantage of vertical. space

 The major companies that manufacture AS/AR systems include:

-Ever heard of wearable technology?
+Have you heard of wearable technology?

 Some examples include augmented reality smart glasses, finger-trigger gloves, and GPS-tracking bracelets.